Uncommon/Xit/docs/xitgit_reintegration_plan.md

 - Remove any package-derived framework embedding or copy behavior from the app, unit-test, and UI-test targets.
 - Reassign source membership so all moved files belong directly to `Xit` or `XitTests`.
 - The `Xit` app target no longer depends directly on the `XitGit` package product.
+- The `XitUITests` target no longer depends on the `XitGit` package product.
-- The local package reference still remains because other targets/products still resolve through the package graph.
+- The local `XitGit` package reference has been removed from `Xit.xcodeproj/project.pbxproj`.

 ### 10. Delete the package only after the app is clean
-Status: in progress.
+Status: complete.

 - After builds and tests pass with local source ownership, delete:
   - `XitGit/Package.swift`